alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 The $$k$$-th entry of this output vector is the probability that the model assigns to the token with index $$k$$ appearing next.

 Of course, we still haven't left the "processing tokens individually" stage, so the best we can hope for here is for the model to encode (say it with me) *bigram statistics*.
-"Transformer Circuits" reports observing this in practice:
+The "Transformer Circuits" paper confirms that this is what the model learns:

 > In particular, the $$W_U W_E$$ term seems to often help represent bigram statistics which aren't described by more general grammatical rules, such as the fact that "Barack" is often followed by "Obama".